-Application : Applied Explanation on : application of the practice The Group NRC is responsible for assessing the appointment of new Directors, Shariah Committee members, members of Senior Management (other than the Group Chief Risk Officer, Group Chief Compliance Officer and Group Chief Internal Auditor) and the Company Secretary.
-The appointment of Group Chief Risk Officer and Group Chief Compliance Officer; and Group Chief Internal Auditor are assessed by the Group Risk Management Committee and Group AC respectively.
-In evaluating any new appointment, the Group NRC looks for diversity of skills, knowledge, experience and gender of the candidates.
-To ensure a candidate has the character, experience, integrity and competency to effectively discharge his/her role as a Director, the Group NRC will assess the candidates on the following criteria: (a) not be disqualified under section 59(1) of the Financial Services Act, 2013; (b) comply with the fit and proper requirements of the Bank; (c) not have any competing time commitments that impair his/her ability to discharge his/her duties effectively; (d) not be an active politician; (e) not be a partner of a firm which has been appointed as the external auditors of the Bank or any of the firm's officers directly involved in the engagement until at least two years after - (a) he/she ceases to be an officer or partner of that firm; or (b) the firm last served as an auditor of the Bank; and (f) at a minimum holds a degree qualification and/or other equivalent qualification(s) and at least 5 years senior managerial position.
-All Directors, Shariah Committee members, Senior Management and the Company Secretary are assessed annually to ensure that they continue to satisfy the required standard for fitness and propriety on a continuing basis including compliance with internal policies and procedures.
-Explanation for : departure
+Application : Applied Explanation on : application of the practice The Group NRC is responsible for assessing the appointment of ne Directors, Shariah Committee members, members of Seni Management and the Company Secretary.
+It takes into account the strategic directions of the Group when evaluating candidates to fill any Board vacancy.
+In assessing candidates for new Board appointment, the Group NRC looks for diversity of skills, knowledge, experience and gender of the candidates.
+To ensure a candidate has the character, experience, integrity and competency to effectively discharge his/her role as a Director, the Group NRC also assesses the candidates on the following criteria: (a) not be disqualified under section 59(1) of the Financial Services Act, 2013; (b) comply with the fit and proper requirements of the Bank; (c) not have any competing time commitments that impair his/her ability to discharge his/her duties effectively; (d) not be an active politician; (e) not be a partner of a firm which has been appointed as the external auditors of the Bank or any of the firm's officers directly involved in the engagement until at least two years after - (a) he/she ceases to be an officer or partner of that firm; or (b) the firm last served as an auditor of the Bank; and (f) preferably at a minimum holds a degree qualification and/or other equivalent qualification(s) and at least 5 years in senior managerial position.
+The Group NRC is also guided by the Group Board Succession Plan and the Board Gender Diversity Policy in identifying potential candidates for nomination as Directors.
+The Group Board Succession Plan was last reviewed and updated by the Board in November 2018 to ensure alignment with the strategic direction of the Bank.
+The GNRC assesses all Directors, Shariah Committee members, Senior Management and the Company Secretary annually to ensure that they continue to satisfy and comply with the regulatory requirements and internal policies and procedure on fitness and propriety.

+Explanation for departure :

-Large companies are encouraged to complete • the columns below.
+Large companies encouraged to com • • the columns below.
 Non-large companies are

 Measure :

 Timeframe :